SrcyDev/CLI-Calculator-Java/README.md

 ## Any other languages in the near future ?

-There will likely be a bash version for Linux.
+There will most likely a C version.
-Use the `.exe` for Windows in the python releases.
+Use the `.exe` for Windows in the Windows Directory.

 ## Which version should I choose ?